Energy Trust Incentives

 Follow these steps to install a small wind turbine and get cash incentives and tax credits:

 - Do your homework.
 Learn about permitting and zoning requirements where you live.
 Cities, counties and other jurisdictions will have requirements that relate to tower height and setbacks from property lines.
+Start by reviewing our Oregon Small Wind Permitting Information by County document.
 Learn about wind turbine siting.
 Understand the maintenance requirements of various turbines.
 Review Energy Trust’s eligibility requirements.
 Contact Energy Trust if you have questions.

-- Investigate your wind resource potential by checking the Energy Trust wind map and seeing if you have "good" or "excellent" wind resource at your address.
-Next, contact an experienced Energy Trust trade ally contractor who will help determine whether your property is suitable and suggest options for optimal sites on your property.
+- Contact an experienced Energy Trust trade ally contractor who will help determine whether your property is suitable and suggest options for optimal sites on your property.
 We encourage you to talk to several trade allies to find out about the turbines they install and the costs, advantages and disadvantages of each.

 - Get bids from several trade ally contractors.
 See our Find a Contractor page for a list of trade allies.